Key Messages for the Public

 The ReopeningRI.com website provides a one-stop source of information on Rhode Island's reopening plan, including general workplace guidelines; guidance for child care and youth activities, faith-based organizations, gyms, parks and recreation, retail stores, restaurants, salons and barbershops, and travel and transit, with new information posted often.

-Details on Phase 2 Navigating Our Way, which the Governor announced is anticipated to begin on June 1st, 2020, are available online.
+Details on Phase 2 Navigating Our Way are available online.

 Online Tools and Resources